-KDEP and EPA have evaluated the information contained in the Administrative Record for this IRA and concur that the information supports the need for the modification to the remedy, and both agencies concur with the revised remedy selected in this ESD.
+KDEP and EPA have evaluated the information contained in the Administrative Record for this IRA.
+EPA approves and the Commonwealth of Kentucky concurs that the information supports the need for the modification to the remedy, and both agencies concur with the revised remedy selected in this ESD.